DBS Checks For Recruitment Agencies

-Standard checks are usually requested for candidates applying for positions within: Prisons or security, Financial services, Government buildings or Healthcare establishments.
+Standard checks are usually requested for candidates applying for positions within:

-Where they may come into incidental contact with individuals that fall into a vulnerable group.
+where they may come into incidental contact with individuals that fall into a vulnerable group.

 Enhanced DBS Checks For Recruitment Agencies

-Other roles may require an enhanced level check, but whether a recruitment agency can request these checks, including the barring list is subject to eligibility.
+Other roles may require an Enhanced level check, but whether a recruitment agency can request these checks, including the barring list, is subject to eligibility.

 Why Choose Care Check For Your DBS Check?

-Recruitment agencies, particularly those specialising in health care and teaching recruitment, will process a large volume of DBS checks, and likely hold even more applications.
+Recruitment agencies, particularly those specialising in health care and teaching recruitment, will process a large volume of DBS checks and likely hold even more applications.